When it Comes to Your Freedom,

 Facing felony DUI charges as a result of a traffic stop can be much worse than a simple drinking under the influence charge.
 This is especially true if someone was injured during a crash or you’re a repeat offender.
 But you don’t need to fight these charges alone.
-Contact a knowledgeable Orange County felony DUI lawyer at The Law Offices of Scott Henry and trust that you will have your questions answered and your rights protected.
+Contact a knowledgeable Orange County felony DUI lawyer at the Law Office of Scott Henry and trust that you will have your questions answered and your rights protected.

 When is a DUI Charge a Felony?

 Drunk-driving cases fall into one of three categories: felonies, misdemeanors, or wobblers (those that could be treated either as felonies or misdemeanors).
-No matter what type of DUI you are charged with you should always consult a competent local attorney.
+No matter what type of DUI you are charged with, you should always consult a competent local attorney.
 Typically, first-offense DUIs are charged as misdemeanors.
 However, in certain circumstances, cases may be treated as felonies.
 How a California Driving Under the Influence case is categorized depends on a number of factors, including prior convictions and whether or not injuries or death of another person resulted from the drunken driving incident.

-Criminal charges are mostly defined by the type of punishment that results with conviction.
+Criminal charges are mostly defined by the type of punishment that results in conviction.
 Misdemeanor DUIs can result in up to one year in a county jail, while felony DUIs can result in a year or more in state prison.

 Penalties for a Felony DUI